The Life Expectancy for a Mesothelioma Patient Depends on the Stage

 With the improvements in treatments, medication and care, many mesothelioma patients are having their survival rates measured in years and not months.
 Currently, about 40 percent of people diagnosed with mesothelioma survive for one year, and 20 percent live more than two years.
 Each year, mesothelioma specialists are learning more and developing new mesothelioma treatments.

 The stage of your mesothelioma will determine your survival rate.
 Those diagnosed in Stage I have a longer life expectancy than those diagnosed in Stage IV.

 How Can a Mesothelioma Patient Improve Their Life Expectancy?

 The average life expectancy of a mesothelioma patient is four months to one year, but many people are surviving as long as a decade.
 It really depends on a number of factors.

 Get a Mesothelioma Specialist and a Mesothelioma Treatment Center

 Since mesothelioma is a rare type of cancer it is important that you get the best mesothelioma specialist and treatment center because they will have the experience, medication, equipment and understanding of how to handle your mesothelioma.

 The Sooner You Get Diagnosed the Better

 If you believe that your occupation, military service or environment has exposed you to asbestos, then you need to let your doctor know.
-Understand the symptoms of mesothelioma so you can tell your physician that you believe you were exposed to asbestos and are experiencing these symptoms.
+Understand the common symptoms of mesothelioma so you can tell your physician that you believe you were exposed to asbestos and are experiencing these symptoms.

 Be Part of Any Clinical Trial